You're planning on traveling and haven't decided on a place to stay yet?

 While I admit not being very careful or clean when I stay at a hotel, I'm very respectful when I go for an Airbnb.
 Imagine if you hosted a friend and they left the place completely trashed: it's the same when you're renting a listing on Airbnb.

 It's also not a hotel because you get to be directly in touch with a local.
 Make the most of that!
-Airbnb hosts love to share their experiences and recommend their favorite places.
+Airbnb hosts love to share their experiences and recommend their favorite places to airbnb guests.
 It's a great opportunity to visit a city with first-hand insights!

 How to find the perfect Airbnb listing?